arobotdinosaur/FA24-CSE-176E-276E-Quadcopter-Design-and-Development/README.md

 Proportional (P) responds to the current error and provides immediate action Integral (I) accumulates past errors
 Derivative (D) predicts future errors based on the rate of change.
-This was implemented for all three axes (roll, pitch, yaw rate) using the following equation- `PID = (Kp* error) + Ki* integral - Kd* derivative` Where `Kp, Ki, Kd` are constants that are determined by testing, `error` is the difference from the remote gimbal input and the offset of the axis (`error = setpoint - corrected`), `integral` is `integral = error* dt+integral` , and derivative is the raw gyro readings in degrees.
+This was implemented for the pitch and roll axes using the following equation- `PID = (Kp* error) + Ki* integral - Kd* derivative` Where `Kp, Ki, Kd` are constants that are determined by testing, `error` is the difference from the remote gimbal input and the offset of the axis (`error = setpoint - corrected`), `integral` is `integral = error* dt+integral` , and derivative is the raw gyro readings in degrees.
+We used the raw gyro readings rather than doing a numerical derivative of cf_pitch because the raw gyroscope readings had slightly less delay.

-PID for yaw rate was implemented a bit differently as ‘I’ wasn’t required to control it.
-Hence, only `Kp` and `Kd` were used in the PID code (with similar implementation as listed above).
+PID for yaw rate was implemented a bit differently.
+The control was only proportional to on the velocity error in yaw, which we got directly from the raw gyroscope yaw data.

 After writing the code for all three axes control, we combined them so that there would be an equal output to the motors.
 We implemented a mixing function which increased the power for the front motors and decreased the power for the rear motors based on the PID output.

 Through trial and error, we were able to find the optimal `Kp, Ki, Kd` values for the various axes to achieve stability.
 For pitch and roll: a ‘P’ overshoot would have resulted in the FCB “sway” from one end to another, an ‘I’ overshoot would have resulted in levelling at an odd angle, and a ‘D’ overshoot would have resulted in the FCB oscillating rapidly.
 Undershoots of each would have resulted in the quad not being able to move at all.
 For yaw rate, overshoots of ‘P’ and ‘D’ resulted in the FCB spinning uncontrollably in space, whereas undershoots would have not caused any motion.

 For determining the yaw rate coefficients, our control was proportional to the yaw rate error (thus we did not have a `Kd` value after testing).

 This is a video of the PID demonstration for the pitch axis